kurdt94/basic_emoji_tinyMCE/README.md

 # basic_emoji_tinyMCE
 TinyMCE basic Emoji plugin

+{{ OUTDATED, NO LONGER FUNCTIONAL IN tinyMCE v5, use NATIVE emoticons }}

 - this plugin let's you add Emoji to the tinyMCE content via a panelbutton.
 ( similar to the existing emoticons plugin )